cicakhq/potato/README.md

   - File uploads to S3 or local storage with image thumbnails in the channel
   - Inline maths based on MathJax
-  - Detection of URL's with automatic insertion of thumbnails or description with built-in support for Wikipedia, Youtube, Guthub and XKCD.
+  - Detection of URL's with automatic insertion of thumbnails or description with built-in support for Wikipedia, Youtube, Github and XKCD.
 It is easy to add support for other sites
   - Email notifications sent to users after being mentioned or when they receive private messages if the user didn't read the messages